 Beginning in 2013, Missouri State University developed a Quality initiative Project (QIP) to assess the Public Affairs Mission.
 The QIP is a system for assessing (not grading) student work related to the public affairs mission.
 In this project, we gathered student work across all disciplines to acknowledge students' understanding and integration of the themes of the Public Affairs mission and our diversity goals.

-Through the University Exit Exam and the Graduate College Exit Survey, students are surveyed regarding satisfaction with their experience at Missouri State.
+Through the Undergraduate Exit Survey and the Graduate College Exit Survey, students are surveyed regarding satisfaction with their experience at Missouri State.
 The following table shows results for undergraduate and graduate students in recent semesters.